 But he didn’t.

 He didn’t leave his room.
 He didn’t even make it as far as the door.
 It wasn’t that he didn’t want to help them.
-He wasn’t angry with them for lying to him for so many years.
-Confused, yes, perhaps hurt at their lack of trust in him, but it had never occurred to him to feel resentful.
 He was simply petrified, rooted to the spot.

 Eventually, he didn’t know how much later, his legs functioned enough to take him to the top of the stairs.
 There hadn’t been any sounds for some time, although whether this time could be counted in minutes or dozens of minutes he couldn’t honestly say.
 He didn’t even try to pretend to himself that this silence might be a positive sign.

-He peered down towards the ground floor.
+He peered downstairs towards the hallway.
 The front door was open, as was the sitting room door.
 From his current position, though, nothing else looked out of place.

 Just over the threshold he stopped.
-He didn’t go any closer, to try to touch them, to try to fool himself.
+He didn’t go any closer.
 There was no point.
 He simply stood there, like he’d stood upstairs, his body doing nothing, his mouth remaining firmly closed, but his mind unable to stop its endless monologue.

 Don’t lie to yourself!
-You can’t claim you didn’t know they were being attacked.
+You knew they were being attacked.
 All those sounds didn’t leave much to the imagination, did they?
 And what did you do?
 Nothing.
 You didn’t even try.

-Reluctantly, his eyes continued to move onwards, towards where his mum was lying.
-For an instant he felt relief that her body was covered with one of the blankets that were always kept on the back of the sofa, ready and waiting to provide warmth in the cooler months.
-A second later he realised the oddness of this.
+Reluctantly, his eyes continued to move onwards towards where his mum was lying.
+Only her head was visible.
+Her body was covered with one of the blankets that they always kept on the back of the sofa, now wet with blood.
+For an instant he felt relieved but a second later he realised how odd it was.
 Why would—

 It was then that the scruffy-looking man appeared in the doorway between the kitchen and sitting room.